Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Material and evaluation methods

-To investigate the dependency on the selection of samples, we performed 1000-fold bootstrapping of the results of each test case, i.e., we randomly selected the same number of cases with replacement from the set of results per case before calculating the precision, recall, \ac{AP} and $F_1$ values.
+{ To investigate the distribution across samples, tumor domains and methods, we performed empirical} bootstrapping of the results of each test case, i.e., we randomly selected the same number of cases with replacement from the set of results per case before calculating the precision, recall, \ac{AP} and $F_1$ values. { Bootstrapping offers a robust alternative to individual image-based metrics for statistical analysis, particularly when evaluating metrics like the \ac{AP} and $F_1$ scores in contexts where the target class, such as \acp{MF}, varies widely in prevalence.

+The use of bootstrapping mitigates the disproportionate influence that the target class frequency within individual images might exert on our results, as the $F_1$/AP scores are now calculated on instances comprising multiple images.
+By this methodological choice, we thus obtain values that are empirically aligned with the expected distributional characteristics of the dataset, while simultaneously reducing our dependence on the variable prevalence of mitotic figures in individual images.

+From the bootstrapped (across tumor domain and team) sets, we additionally determined the 80\,\% confidence levels of precision and recall for each team and tumor.
+This was performed by using a Gaussian kernel density estimator over the bootstrapped sample of precision and recall values and thresholding at an interval to include 80\,\% of the respective values.
+We chose 80\% as interval, since it facilitated a more easy comparison of the approaches than using larger intervals.